 Registration for courses is a very important part of a student's educational experience.
-Constant care and consideration must be given to selecting the schedule that will best prepare the student for post high school plans -- whether to enter college, seek employment, or pursue other opportunities.
-Schedules are based on the student's needs and available class space.
-Students may be denied course enrollment due to lack of available space or the need for the student to pass prerequisite courses.
+Constant care and consideration must be given to selecting the schedule that will best prepare the student for post-high school plans -- whether to enter college, seek employment, or pursue other opportunities.